 Instructor of Music Composition and Music Theory, Interlochen Arts Academy

-D.M.A., Composition, University of Houston Moores School of Music; M.M., Composition, Rice University Shepherd School of Music; B.M., Composition, Baylor University; University of Southern California film composition program
+D.M.A., Composition, Music Theory Minor, Moores School of Music, University of Houston; M.M., Composition, Shepherd School of Music, Rice University; B.M., Composition, Flute Performance, Baylor University; Performers Certificate, Scoring for Film and Television, University of Southern California